Sirithang/eitri/README.md

 If the graph creator have exposed parameters, they can be set before asking for the end picture, changing the output.

+Use example in engine

+	eitri_init();
+	eitri_Graph g = new eitri_Graph(); //need to be dynamic, 1 inst == 8Mb
+	eitri_deserializeGraph(g, fileContent); //fileContent is the file content of a .eit file int nodeIdx = eitri_generateOutput(g, "diffuse"); //is the graph have an output named "diffuse"

+	eitri_NodeInstance* node = &g->nodes[nodeIdx];
+	node->_cachedData.data;//contain the bitmap data
+	node->_cachedData.w;//contain width of image.
+Same with h

 Building
 ======

 The lib try to have no dependency other than itself.
-The source code can be compiled however you want, and your application only have to
+The source code can be compiled however you want, and your application only have to include "eitri.h" located in EitriEngine/include